Veridise/veridise-docs/orca/getting_started/running_orca_through_saas.md

 Below that you will see your counterexample.
 The `vars` field gives the names for variables used counterexample.

 The counterexample itself is a minimum number of steps required to recreate something that violates your spec.
 In this case, it's a simple one.
-We said increment() calls should never complete, and increment() always ends.
+The [V] spec specified `increment()` calls should never finish, and `increment()` always fully executes.

-For more complex specs, there will be a list of the minimum number of steps required to create a violation.
-This can be arbitrarily large, but will be consistently reproducable given the steps.
+For more complex specs, there will be a list of the minimum number of steps required to create a counterexample.
+These counterexamples can be arbitrarily large, but will be consistently reproducable given the steps.